-If you’ve been called in for an interview, that means you’re already ahead of potentially hundreds of other candidates.
-Well done!
+You have an interview, well done!
+That means you’re already ahead of potentially hundreds of other candidates.

-So how do you go about completing the next step, and earn the job?
+So how do you approach this next step and secure the job?

-Research terminology, industry-specifics, and potentially even the hierarchy – if available.
-The main goal is to go in with a foundation of understanding you can then build upon.
+Research terminology, industry-specifics, and who works at the company- whatever is available.
+Your main goal should be to go in with a good base of understanding and knowledge about the company, that you can build upon.

-Speaking of first impressions; there’s few things more uncomfortable than a weak handshake.
-Introduce yourself properly with confidence, and you’ll immediately get on the interviewer’s good side.
+There are few things more uncomfortable than a weak handshake.
+Ensure you introduce yourself properly with confidence, and you’ll hopefully get the interview off to a good start.

-It’s easy to see through a façade.
-Often, your own personality will be much better than a fictitious one.
-Charisma, approachability, and a friendly demeanour go a long way towards convincing others that you’re fit for the job.
+People will see through a façade, your own personality will be much better than a fake one.
+Approachability, personality and a friendly face go a long way towards convincing potential employers that you’re the right fit for the job.

-So get your foot in the door, and turn your interview into your new career.
+So get your foot in the door, and make that dream job your career.

 For more information like this, or to find out about any vacancies you might be suitable for, contact us here, or on 0203 176 4790.